ChainAgnostic/CAIPs/CAIPs/caip-211.md

    than received.
 2. `rpcDocuments` is an array of zero or more URLs of machine-readable OpenRPC documents that the caller would prefer the respondent to use, ordered by preference.
-This set of document collectively defines at least syntactically if not also semantically any methods and/or notifications authorized by the CAIP-25 authorization, in DESCENDING heirarchical authority.
-(For example, any methods or notifications defined differently by multiple authorites will be interpreted by whichever authority is closer to the 0-index of the array).
+This set of documents defines the syntax (and optionally also the semantics) of all the methods and/or notifications being requested and authorized  in a CAIP-25 authorization.
+The documents are listed in descending heirarchical authority, i.e., documents later in the list extend the first, but any terms already defined by a previous entry are dropped rather than being redefined by the later documents.
 Each must be a valid URL that addresses a valid openRPC document.
 The respondent may return it empty, reordered, with less, the same, or even more conformant URLs than received.

 ### Request